 While you can always pull it up on your phone, and the digital resources for parsing sacred texts grow stronger every year, nothing can replace that awesome technology—now going on 1600+ years old—that we call the book.
 We all know the advantages of the book book over the book-on-the-phone.

 Thankfully, the options have increased for someone wanting a beautiful version of the New Testament for devotional and academic use.
 I’ll review the options below from best to worst, noting price as I go.
-Links are affiliate, so I may benefit if you use the links from this site.
-Don’t forget that I often offer classes in Greek and reading through the New Testament (with a focus on grammar, not theology), so check those out if you’re interested.
-Let’s get to it.
+Links are affiliate, so I may benefit if you use the links from this site, but it will not increase your costs.

 Parallel Languages: Greek and Latin

 Yes, this is a small category.
 There’s really only one contender. the German Bible Society has done a great job producing a book that looks good and will last a lifetime.
 This one also has the most robust apparatus criticus and indices, making it most useful for a scholar who will continue working in an academic setting.
 The best feature of this, though, is that it places the Greek and Latin in legible type-face on facing pages.

 Most students who study one of the languages often study the other and because the languages cross-pollinated for five or six centuries (at least), the vocabulary and idioms had a profound impact on one another.
 In general, if you know one language better than the other, this text can help you improve your reading fluency in both.
 I always find myself marveling at Jerome’s translation.
 With both languages visible, I can watch him adhere faithfully to word order as often as he can.
 Or I can see when he adds Latin words and phrases for clarity (most commonly substituting a whole relative clause where Greek uses just a participle, for example).